WuphonsReach/blog/_posts/2019/2019-05-06-wow-HolyPriestLeveling.markdown

 ---

 Leveling up a holy priest from scratch in World of Warcraft 8.1.
-I have one up around level 100, but I don't remember how it all fits together enough to play at that lavel.
+I have one up around level 100, but I don't remember how it all fits together enough to play at that level.

+**Table of Contents**

 - [Key-bindings for VuhDo](#key-bindings-for-vuhdo)
   - [Mouse](#mouse)